-2. Deadline For Voting to Accept or Reject the Plan
+2. Deadline for Voting to Accept or Reject the Plan

-If you are entitled to vote to accept or reject the Plan, vote on the enclosed ballot and return the ballot in the enclosed envelope.
-See Section IV.A. for a discussion of voting eligibility requirements.
+If you are entitled to vote to accept or reject the Plan, vote on the enclosed ballot and return the ballot to the undersigned counsel.
+See Section IV(A) for a discussion of voting eligibility requirements.